Hi, I’m Suzanne.

 In Austria, I run an initiative called klimafit (Climate Ready) where I make climate change training accessible to everyone.
 I also organise events in Austria and across Europe to normalise the conversation about climate change, sustainability and hope at People.
 Planet.
 Prosecco.

 I am am interdisciplinary researcher at VU Amsterdam, where I explore new ways to encourage climate action with multi-sensory, place-based stories of the future.
+I created the senstoryscapes approach to explore how to encourage shifts in attitudes and behaviour.

 Occasionally, I am invited to speak about my work, research, and hopeful, sustainable futures.